keevitaja/keeper-laravel/readme.md

-# Keeper - Laravel authentication driver "eloquent" extension
+# Keeper - role/permission based authentication package using Guard

-Keeper is Laravels native authentication driver "eloquent" extension.
-It adds roles and permissions functionality by extending the Guard class.
-All methods provided by Guard via Auth facade will work!
+Keeper  adds roles and permissions functionality to the laravels authentication driver eloquent by extending Guard class.
+This means, that everything you can do with Auth:: still exists.

-Keeper is not CRUD for user/role/permission database manipulation.
-There are just too many ways people would like to do it.
-We would end up with another Sentry and tonns of wierd exceptions which need to be catched.
-And that is no fun...
+Keeper is not a CRUD for user/role/permission database manipulation.
+There are just too many ways people would like to do it and would end up with another Sentry with several wierd exceptions which need to be catched.
+And that's no fun...

 Keeper requires atleast Laravel 4 and PHP 5.4